-Since the beginning of the mass import of Japanese cars in Russia (early 1990s) already had few conventional generation of Toyota engines:
+Since the beginning of the mass import of Japanese cars in Russia (early 1990s) few conventional generations of Toyota engines changed:

-The optimal version 4A-FE and 7A-FE was used for Corolla family.
-However, being installed in Corona / Carina / Caldina, they eventually got the "LeanBurn" system, designed for lean combustion and helps to save fuel in traffic (more about design features - "Toyota 4A-FE Lean Burn", model range - "Lean Burn at Toyota A series").
-But the Japanese harmed ordinary rus-consumers - many owners of these engines are faced with the so-called "LB problem", which reveals as specific power loss at medium speed, the cause of which and cure is unknown thoroughly - whether the poor quality of rus-gasoline, whether problems in power systems and ignition (these engines are highly sensitive to spark plugs and high-voltage wires state), or all together - but sometimes lean mixture just is not ignited.
+The optimal versions of 4A-FE and 7A-FE were used for Corolla family.
+However, being installed in Corona / Carina / Caldina, they got the "LeanBurn" system, designed for lean combustion and helps to save fuel at traffic jams (more about feature - "Toyota 4A-FE Lean Burn", at which models installed - "Lean Burn on Toyota A engine series").
+But the Japanese harmed consumers - many owners of these engines were faced with the so-called "LB problem", which reveals as specific power loss at medium rpm, the cause of which and cure were unknown thoroughly - whether the poor quality of gasoline, whether problems in fuel system or ignition (these engines are highly sensitive to spark plugs and high-tension leads condition), or all together - but sometimes lean mixture just not fired.

-"7A-FE LeanBurn - low-speed torque, it even more strong than 3S-FE because have maximum torque at 2800 rpm"
+"7A-FE LeanBurn - low-speed torque, it is even stronger than 3S-FE because of maximum torque at 2800 rpm"

-4A-GE 20V - forced motor for small "sport" cars replaced in 1991 the previous base engine of A series A (4A-GE 16V).
+4A-GE 20V (1991-2002) - forced motor for small "sport" cars replaced in 1991 the previous basic engine (4A-GE 16V).
 To provide 160 hp output, the Japanese used the cylinder head with 5 valves per cylinder, the VVT system (the first application of variable valve timing by Toyota), and redline at 8.000 rpm.
-Minus - such engine have inevitably stronger wear compared with the average 4A-FE of the same year, because in Japan it initially bought not for economical and gentle ride.
-It have greater demands for gasoline (high compression) and oil (VVT), so it is intended primarily to someone who knows and understands its features.
+Minus - such engine had inevitably heavier wear in comparison with the average 4A-FE of the same year, because initially bought not for gentle riding.

 * Abbreviations and symbols: